-The Company's financial statements are prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of obligations in the normal course of business.
-However, it has \$15,563 in cash, has losses and an accumulated deficit, and a working capital deficiency.
-The Company does not currently have any revenue generating operations.
+The Company's consolidated financial statements are prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of obligations in the normal course of business.
+However, it has \$9,299 in cash, has recurring losses and an accumulated deficit, and a working capital deficiency.
+The Company does not currently have any revenue generating from operations.
 These conditions, among others, raise substantial doubt about the ability of the Company to continue as a going concern.

-In view of these matters, continuation as a going concern is dependent upon continued operations of the Company, which in turn is dependent upon the Company's ability to, meets its financial requirements, raise additional capital, and the success of its future operations.
-The financial statements do not include any adjustments to the amount and classification of assets and liabilities that may be necessary should the Company not continue as a going concern.
+In view of these matters, continuation as a going concern is dependent upon continued operations of the Company, which in turn is dependent upon the Company's ability to meets its financial requirements, raise additional capital, and the success of its future operations.
+The consolidated financial statements do not include any adjustments to the amount and classification of assets and liabilities that may be necessary should the Company not continue as a going concern.

-Management believes they will have sufficient funds to support their business based on the following: (a) the joint venture agreement signed in June 2015 which calls for our joint venture partner to provide cash payments to the Company, cover certain operating expenses, and build a processing facility; (b) revenues derived from purchase orders called for in a non-binding letter of intent with an off taker signed by our joint venture partner in March 2016; and (c) the ability to raise additional funds needed to support our business plan.
+Management believes they will have sufficient funds to support their business based on the following: (a) the joint venture agreement signed in June 2015 which calls for our joint venture partner to provide cash payments to the Company, cover certain operating expenses, and build a processing facility; (b) revenues derived from a 10-year graphite supply agreement entered into with a vertically integrated graphite producer on October 16, 2016; and (c) the ability to raise additional funds needed to support our business plan.
 Management intends to seek new capital from owners and related parties to provide needed funds, as necessary.
 However, there can be no assurance that the Company can raise any additional funds, or if it can, that such funds will be on terms acceptable to the Company.